bowdoin-algorithms-f22/bowdoin-algorithms-f22.github.io/lectures.md

 ### Week 3: Mergesort and Recurrences
 _Sep 12-16_

 This week we continue with the topic of analysis and  introduce  the "recurrence" to express the running time of recursive algorithms.
 To motivate the first recurrence, we introduce a new sorting algorithm called Mergesort.
 We express the running time of Mergesort   using a recurrence, which solves to O(n lg n).
-Mergesort is the first algorithm we see in this class which beats the quadratic sorting algorithms from  previous lectures.
+Mergesort is the first algorithm we see in this class which beats the quadratic bound.

 __Objectives:__
 * Understand Mergesort: how it works, why it works, and its running time analysis